AdnanM7/Road_Accident_Notifying_System/README.md

 # Road_Accident_Notifying_System
-To reduce the vernabilities after the road accident we have made a
+To reduce the vulnerabilities after the road accident we have created a system which will help the victim